cwcyau/hdruk-roche-hackathon-2024/eventinfo.md

 ## Dates

-The hackathon will take place over a weekend between 17-19 April 2024.
+The hackathon will take place between 17-19 April 2024.

 ## Timetable